billju/lazyplotly/README.md

 # lazyplotly
 A wrapper of interactive visualization package plotly.
 Sometimes we are just too lazy to make nested dictionary.
 Especially creating dropdown menus or slide bars is a way too exhuasting.
 Moreover, variables of different kind of chart are renamed into a single taxonomy.
+### What is simplified as easy as possible
+1. creating widgets such as dropdown menu or a slider bar
+2. combine different type of charts together into subplots
+3. automatically calculate grid rows and columns of subplots
+4. configuring different type of variable, using them in a single taxonomy
+5. initiate settings for jupyter notebook users
 ### Installation
 ```
 $ pip install plotly lazyplotly